cameronapak/anchor_uco/content/events/2019-09-03-guys-night-uco-football-game.md

 ---
 layout: blog
-title: 'Guy''s Night: UCO Football Game'
+title: 'Guy''s Night: UCO Library'
-when: Thursday September 5th
+when: Thursday September 12th
-time: '6:45pm'
+time: 7pm
-where: Wantland Stadium
+where: Max Chambers Library (4th floor)
 what: >-
-  Jackson & Micah will be leading this time for guys to get to know each other and connect on another level.
-Eat before, or at the game.
-Whichever you prefer.
-Topic of discussion will be community and Jesus' disciples.
-Tickets are free with  your student ID.
+  Intentional connections and also casual fun.
+Boards games and small groups.
+  Topic of discussion will be community.
 Reach out to them: Jackson (405)757-5055 or Micah (918)809-4818
 ctaMessage: ''
 ---